 A much more advanced biomineralization system of serpulids and the resulting variety of microstructures are an important evolutionary adaptation for this taxon, which is an obligatory tube-dweller.
-The emergence of multi-layered tubes with dense, outer protective layers during the Jurassic could have been triggered by the intensified predation during the Mesozoic Marine Revolution (Vermeii, 1977).
-Interestingly, the development of dense, outer protective layers in spirorbins was shown to have a relationship with the type of paleoenvironment, its energy, and substrate kind (see Ippolitov & Rzhavsky, 2015a; Ippolitov & Rzhavsky, 2015b).
+The emergence of multi-layered tubes with dense, outer protective layers during the Jurassic could have been triggered by the intensified predation during the Mesozoic Marine Revolution (Vermeij, 1977).
 With the skeleton development, serpulids could perform competitive strategies against other organisms instead of avoiding competition or temporary paleoenvironmental vagaries.
-Gradual increase in abundance of serpulids during the Mesozoic and Cenozoic (see Ippolitov et al., 2014 for a review), and their advantage over other organisms allowed for higher plasticity and divergence of different morphotypes (Vinn et al., 2024).
+Gradual increase in abundance of serpulids during the Mesozoic and Cenozoic (see Ippolitov et al., 2014 for a review), and their advantage over other organisms allowed for higher plasticity and divergence of different morphotypes (Vinn et al., 2023 (in press)).
 Different morphogenetic programs in turn enhanced their functional utilization not only by mechanical strengthening of the tubes but also by optimizing their space by planispiral coiling, providing a higher feeding tier, avoiding being overgrown or coated by sediment thanks to upward growth.
-Free-living serpulids with tusk-shaped tubes were presumably adapted to live in or on the surface of soft sediment during episodes of increased sedimentation rates (see Vinn et al., 2024 for a review).
+Free-living serpulids with tusk-shaped tubes were presumably adapted to live in or on the surface of soft sediment during episodes of increased sedimentation rates (see Vinn et al., 2023 for a review (in press)).
 Sabellid biomineralization system allowed them to quickly elongate their tubes but these polychaetes did not exhibit such diverse morphotypes.
-Instead, they could grow irregularly away from the initial point of encrustation and perform an opportunistic, fugitive strategy (see Taylor, 2016; Słowiński,

-Banasik & Vinn, 2023).
+Instead, they could grow irregularly away from the initial point of encrustation and perform an opportunistic, fugitive strategy (see Taylor, 2016; Słowiński, Banasik and Vinn, 2023).
 Additionally, it could be the outcome of biomineralization's lack of significance in this group as calcareous sabellids were restricted to a single genus in the family.